Why is Soil So Important and Specific

 This will fulfill the plant’s need for well-drained and aerated soil that retains water and oxygen.

-Mixes for Seed Starting material needs to be very light and have a high capacity to hold water and air.
-It must be free of disease and weed seed and, therefore will be soilless.
+Mixes for Seed Starting material must be very light and have a high capacity to hold water and air.
+The mix must be free of disease and weed seed and, therefore will be soilless.
 You will see coir, perlite, and perhaps compost on the label.

-As get most of their nutrition from the seed itself seed starting mixes are customarily soilless.
+As seeds contain their own nutrition, seed starting mixes are customarily soilless.
 They are often sterilized, which is desirable as it will ensure no contaminants or pathogens in the mix.
-Seed starting is rewarding but has risk and sterilized mixes reduce the odds of failure.
+Seed starting is rewarding but has risks and sterilized mixes reduce the odds of failure.